manelpuig/rUBot_gopigo_ws/Documentation/6_gopigo_rbpi_projects.md

 roscore
 ```
 ## **Gopigo3 bringup in raspberrypi3**
+To work in raspberrypi3 you can:
+- use VNC
+- open a terminal in windows and connect to rbpi3 using ssh
+    ```slell
+    ssh pi@192.168.4.1
+    ```
 You are now ready to launch the different nodes in raspberrypi3 (gopigo3, lidar and raspicam).
 - Open a new terminal in raspberrypi3 and type:
 ```shell